ibis-project/ibis/docs/source/sql.rst

 Join with ``SELECT *``
 ~~~~~~~~~~~~~~~~~~~~~~

-If you try to execute a join that has not been projected or aggregated, it will
+If you try to compile or execute a join that has not been projected or
-be *fully materialized*:
+aggregated, it will be *fully materialized*:

 .. ipython:: python